rcpacini/LabVIEW-Queue-Timer/README.md

 ![API](docs/api/queuetimer/Palette_API.png)

-All queue timers are cached in memory, use the `List.vi` to return all timers withing the application (grouped by queue reference).
+All queue timers are cached in memory, use the `List.vi` to return all timers within the application (grouped by queue reference).

 ## Jitter and Drift